 However, cold wallets are seen as a more secure and reliable option.
 While possessing one, you don’t need to worry about hackings, scams or system failures.
 The most recommended cold wallets at the moment are Ledger and Trezor.
 If you're storing huge amounts of coins, you should definitely consider them.

-Even though Ledger only recently implemented Ripple (XRP) as an option when it comes to coin storing, it was automatically placed on the top of the “best Ripple wallet - cold edition” list.
+Even though Ledger implemented Ripple (XRP) as an option when it comes to coin storing not too long ago, it was automatically placed on the top of the “best Ripple wallet - cold edition” list.

 First of all, it’s a cold wallet.
 This automatically provides more security and reliability when compared to its hot counterparts.

 Furthermore, Ledger offers 2-factor authentication, an individual PIN and a recovery option.
-The main reason why it’s security is constantly referenced, however, is that the device itself doesn’t store your Ripple coins per say.
+The main reason why its security is constantly referenced, however, is that the device itself doesn’t store your Ripple coins per se.
 Rather, it tracks your savings on the actual blockchain and displays them with a click of a button.

 This is another great option that the Ledger offers.
-It has a small, inbuilt screen which you can use to see both your savings and the transactions that you make via using Ripple.
+It has a small, inbuilt screen that you can use to see both your savings and the transactions that you make via using Ripple.

-If you’re looking for the best Ripple wallet, and are not shunned away by spending some money to get a cold wallet, the Ledger is currently seen as the best option available in the market.
+If you’re looking for the best Ripple wallet, and are not shunned away by spending some money to get a cold wallet, the Ledger Nano S Plus is currently seen as one of the best options available in the market.
 Be sure to check it out!

 Why Not DIY?